 Between 1959 and 1964 Nina Simone recorded for Colpix Records in the States and now Stateside Records - part of Warner Music Group - issue a double CD of her singles for the label.
 My favourite track is the stunning 'Solitaire;, recorded in 1959.
 She's on the playlist this week.

-Set for release in January from RPM Records the complete recordings by the Paper Dolls.
+From RPM Records comes the complete recordings by the Paper Dolls.
 'Something Here In My Heart' was, of course the big (and only) hit but they turned out some fine tracks over a three year period with Pye.
-Their album 'Paper Dolls House' - is to be included on the CD release, which we have just received.
+Their album 'Paper Dolls House' - is included on the CD release.
 The whole project was co-ordinated by Sam Szczepanski, who always turns out quality releases.

 A while back, ZONE RECORDS issued a double CD of a classic Rod McKuen London concert and now there is a second release containing tracks from his BBC-TV series in the early 1970's.
 The liner notes tell the story behind the TV specials.
 This is a superb collection.

 I always look forward to the CD compilations from ACE RECORDS and they always bring surprises.
 Graham Gouldman has been writing hits over several decades for artists such as Herman's Hermits, The Hollies, The Yardbirds right through to even McFly.
 All those artists are featured here....but not necessarily with the songs you'd associate with them.
 For instance, the CD offers Graham's own version of 'No Milk Today' rather than Hermans Hermits....and another of the band's hits gets the Morrissey treatment - 'East West'.